JI-HWAN BAE, SECOND BASEMAN

 Bae opened 2019 in extended spring training, but the Pirates sent him to Greensboro early in the season.
 He played a few games and then was hit with a 30-game suspension for assaulting his girlfriend.
 The Pirates no doubt knew the suspension was coming, as he’d been convicted in South Korea during the off-season.
 Once the suspension ended, Bae returned to Greensboro.
 He was having a good season there, considering his age and experience level, until August, when he got hot and put up a 370/458/500 line.
 That won him the batting title; he also finished third in OBP and tied for fourth in steals despite missing a third of the season.
 Bae split his time between short and second, due to the presence of Connor Kaiser, who isn’t nearly on his level as a prospect.
 He had problems with errors at short, but seems to have the athleticism to stay there.
 The one thing lacking in his game is power, but that could still improve as he already is clearly much stronger than he was when he debuted with the Pirates.
 He has the ability to provide significant value in every other area.

-Bae took a big step forward in 2019 and is now one of the Pirates’ top prospects.
-He was one of the younger players they brought to their alternate training site at Altoona, which is probably an indication of how highly they regard him.
+Bae was one of the younger players they brought to their alternate training site at Altoona, which is probably an indication of how highly the Pirates regard him.

 |Signing Bonus: $1,250,000